List of airports in Oklahoma

 This is a list of airports in Oklahoma (a U.S. state), grouped by type and sorted by location.
 It contains all public-use and military airports in the state.
 Some private-use and former airports may be included where notable, such as airports that were previously public-use, those with commercial enplanements recorded by the FAA or airports assigned an IATA airport code.

-The largest airport located in the state is Will Rogers World Airport in Oklahoma City.
+The largest airport located in the state is OKC Will Rogers International Airport in Oklahoma City.